 Lighting:

-Sedum require long days to flower.
-Once buds form plants can be moved to a short day enviroment.
+Sedum requires long days to flower.
+Once pea-sized buds are present plants can be moved to a short day environment, which can actually help to speed flowering and reduce flnal plant height.

 About Us •